 We are a group of moms who have come together because we have a transgender child.
-We live all across the United States, Canada, and now Australia.
+We live all across the United States.
+In fact, we are 120 strong and live in 40 states in the United States.
 Our children are different ages and at different stages along their journeys.
 Some are just beginning to transition, some are living authentically as adults already.
 We come from different backgrounds and none of us have not actually met (yet).
 What we have in common is an unconditional LOVE for our children.
 We are allies to the transgender community.

 TALK TO AN ALLY MOM: Are you a trans*/non-binary/gender-queer or questioning individual?

 Ally Moms are here for you.
 Many of you out there do not have the support or affirmation you so richly deserve.
 As Ally Moms, we have lots of love and understanding to go around.
 Do you need a friendly ear to just listen?
 Do you just want to ask a question or say “hello”?
 It is so important to us that anyone who is transitioning or thinking about coming out has the tools they need.
 What we can offer is a kind word, a loving, virtual hug, or perhaps a suggestion or two.

 Do you need a friendly ear to just listen?
 Do you just want to ask a question or say “hello?”
 It is so important to us that anyone who is transitioning or thinking about coming out has the tools they need.
 What we can offer is a kind word, a loving, virtual hug, or perhaps a suggestion or two.
 We will not judge.
 FYI… Ally Dads, Coming Soon!